cisagov/LME/README.md

 lme-fleet-server Up 35 minutes
 ```

-If you see something like the above you're good to go to run the command.
+If you see something like above you're good to go to run the command.
 The services need to be running when you execute this playbook, it makes api calls to the Kibana, Elasticfleet, and Wazuh services.
 As before, this script needs to be run from
 ```